-Why Trump And Kushner Should Be Terrified Of Mueller’s Deutsche Bank Subpoena
+Why Trump And Kushner Should Be Terrified Of The Deutsche Bank Subpoenas

 In July of this year, New York Times reporters asked Donald Trump if it would be crossing a “red line” for Special Counsel Robert Mueller to investigate his and his family’s finances.
 Trump’s answer, once one parsed through the rambling non-sequiturs, suggested that an investigation into his financial history was the one line of questioning he would not stand for.

 “No, I think that’s a violation.
 Look, this is about Russia.
 So I think if he wants to go, my finances are extremely good, my company is an unbelievably successful company.
 And actually, when I do my filings, peoples say, “Man.”
 People have no idea how successful this is.
 It’s a great company.
 But I don’t even think about the company anymore.
 I think about this. ’Cause one thing, when you do this, companies seem very trivial.
 O.K.?
 I really mean that.
 They seem very trivial.
 But I have no income from Russia.
 I don’t do business with Russia.”?—?Donald Trump to the The New York Times

 Mueller has now apparently taken an interest in acquiring banking “data on accounts held by President Donald Trump and his family,” according to a report released Tuesday morning by Reuters.
 The report states that Mueller’s team issued a subpoena to Germany’s largest bank, Deutsche Bank, several weeks ago.

 In the last few months, we’ve seen a marked increase in action from the Special Counsel’s probe.
 From the indictments leveled at Trump’s former Campaign Chairman Paul Manafort and his deputy Rick Gates to the guilty pleas from former campaign adviser George Papadopoulos and former National Security Adviser Michael Flynn for lying to the FBI, the house of cards this administration is built on is starting to come tumbling down.